sidsearch/DeepLearningReading/notes/Every_picture_tells_a_story_generating_sentences_from_images.md

 Most interesting thought:

+This is one of the early paper for image captioning.
+There has been lot of improvement with deep learning models and new datasets.
+I think it is interesting to learn about the approach which was used before deep learning was used widespead in computer vision.
 There are further challenges building end to end models which somewhat attacked in "DenseCap: Fully Convolutional Localization Networks for Dense Captioning".
 But it is not clear if these models fully understand picture or not.
 I think there needs to more work where the image captioning models are trained with less data to understand if these models are compositional or not in nature.